planeks/django-project-boilerplate/README.md

 1. Settings modules
 2. Django commands for renaming your project and creating a superuser
 3. A cli tool for setting environment variables for deployment

+## Basics

+Before working with a project add a new line to your `/etc/hosts` (replace `demo` with your real project name):

+    127.0.0.1    demo.local